-The aim of Governance is to provide the Trust Board with assurance of effective and sustainable leadership and management throughout the Trust.
-This will be monitored through the implementation of strategic objectives set out in the approved Strategic Development Plan with assurance driven through the governance committee structure.
+The aim of governance is to provide the Trust board with assurance of effective and sustainable leadership and management throughout the Trust.
+This will be monitored through the implementation of strategic objectives set out in the approved strategic plan with assurance driven through the governance committee structure.

-Our strategic objectives are:
+Our strategic objectives